-Writing Trivia Questions for a Successful Trivia Night
+Writing Trivia Night Questions for a Successful Trivia Night

-You must make sure your questions and answers for your trivia night are written clearly and correctly or the heckling won’t stop and the visits to your judge’s table will be endless.
-So here are some tips about how to write trivia questions for a great trivia night.
+You must make sure your trivia questions and answers for your trivia night are written clearly and correctly or the heckling won’t stop and the visits to your judge’s table will be endless.
+So here are some tips about how to write good trivia night questions for a great trivia night fundraiser or pub trivia.

 If all of your trivia questions for trivia night are too easy, you’ll bore half of the room.
 If they are all too hard, people will not have any fun because no one likes to feel stupid the whole night.
 Either option is not good when the people paid to have fun at your trivia event!
 You need to challenge your customers, but not too much.
 And remember that you want them to come back to your trivia fundraiser next year to play and contribute their table fee again or return to your bar for another trivia night.
 So, if you don’t feel comfortable with writing questions (or even if you just want someone else to do it to save your HOURS), we can certainly help.
 You can start building a Trivia Pack HERE.

 Possibility of Multiple Answers in Trivia Night Questions